HumanVBench: Probing Human-Centric Video Understanding in MLLMs with Automatically Synthesized Benchmarks: Evaluation and Insights

 \subsubsection{Performance in Vision-Only Tasks}

-\textbf{Open-Source Video-MLLMs:} Generally, these models still show a noticeable gap compared to human-level performance, particularly in Emotion Perception tasks, highlighting the need for further development to bridge this gap.
-However, some models have demonstrated superior performance in certain tasks, rivaling or even surpassing commercial models, such as LLaVA-OneVision in AR and VideoLLaMA3 in T2H, ATD, and AST.
-Among open-source models, VideoLLaMA3 leads in video human understanding, and achieves a modest 58.4\% mean accuracy across 12 vision-only tasks.
-Although it still lags behind human performance (88.2\%), it has surpassed the commercial model GPT-4o (51.7\%) and is close to Gemini-1.5-pro (65.5\%), demonstrating the immense potential of open-source models.
+\textbf{Open-Source Video-MLLMs:} Overall, current models still exhibit a clear gap from human-level performance, especially in Emotion Perception tasks, underscoring their limited ability to capture emotional nuances.
+Nevertheless, among open-source models, Qwen3-VL leads in video human understanding, and achieves a modest 55.0\% mean accuracy across 12 vision-only tasks.
+Although it still lags behind human performance, it has surpassed GPT-4o and approaches other commercial counterparts, highlighting the immense potential of open-source models.

-\textbf{Proprietary MLLMs:} Overall, these models outperform their open-source counterparts in most tasks, achieving near-human proficiency in several tasks.
-Notably, Gemini delivers superior performance compared to other models, while GPT-4o struggles in tasks like AR, T2H, and ATD.
-As a result, GPT-4o's average performance in Emotion Perception and Person Recognition lags behind several leading open-source models.
+\textbf{Proprietary MLLMs:} Overall, with the exception of GPT-4o, proprietary models substantially outperform open-source ones across tasks, though their capability in emotion perception remains relatively weak, highlighting the need for better nuanced emotion understanding; notably, Gemini-2.5-Pro stands far ahead, achieving near-human proficiency in person recognition, whereas GPT-4o performs unexpectedly poorly; its subpar performance in the Emotion Understanding category and in specific Person Recognition tasks (T2H and ATD) results in its average performance being lower than that of several leading open-source models.